A book by Jean-Philippe LeBlanc · 2026

 After the Prompt

-Every chat window makes an argument about who you are — that you should be the translator standing between intent and machine.
+Every chat window makes an argument about who you are that you should be the translator standing between intent and machine.
 This book is about removing the interpreter.
+All twelve chapters (and the preface) are free to read.

 The Thesis